 Obtaining financing is a critical step in the vacation home buying process.
 The purchase of a vacation home often requires higher credit scores and more documentation than for a primary residence – especially in the current market.

 PHH Mortgage can help you navigate the details and requirements.
 Ready to get started?
-Call an experienced PHH Mortgage loan consultant at (800) 451-1895 or get started online.
+Call an experienced PHH Mortgage loan officer at (855) 233-9749 or get started online.